fdanese/power-outages/README.md

 - **Null Hypothesis (H₀):** The missingness of `CAUSE.CATEGORY.DETAIL` is independent of `CAUSE.CATEGORY`.
 - **Alternative Hypothesis (H₁):** The missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`.

-To examine whether the missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`, I performed a permutation test using Total Variation Distance (TVD) as the test statistic.
+To examine whether the missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`, I performed a permutation test using Total Variation Distance (TVD) as the test statistic, measuring the difference between expected proportions.
 The observed TVD was **1.1071**, and the p-value was **0.0**.
 This result indicates strong evidence that the missingness of `CAUSE.CATEGORY.DETAIL` is dependent on `CAUSE.CATEGORY`.
 The histogram of permuted TVD values is shown below:

 <iframe
   src="assets/NMAR.html"